-Every SCUL starpilot is sworn to follow nav-tail procedures, or navigation-tailgunner protocol.
+Every SCUL starpilot is duty-bound to follow nav-tail procedures, or navigation-tailgunner protocol.
 The Navigator is the 'rudder' of the fleet, and the Tailgunner is controls the pace of the fleet.
 No one is allowed in front of the Navigator, and the Tailgunner must remain the last ship.
 Often the two communicate through HAM subspace frequencies, but not all navigators and tailgunners have HAM licenses - in which case we rely more heavily on a communication-satellite pilot, or com-sat monkey, to relay information back and forth.
 Typically the com-sat monkey positions themselves second to last next to the Tailgunner.
 The com-sat monkey needs to be fast and maneuverable, so they can quickly fly up and down the line to relay messages back and forth, and to the mission leader.

 The fleet often finds themselves in tight situations, particularly in constellations along busy starpaths with dense transport traffic.
 In order to keep pilots safe and to keep the fleet from splitting up, the mission leader may call 'tighten up!'.
 Get your ship into a close proximity to the others at fastest safe speed.
 Tighten any gaps over six feet, unless you are piloting a ship with a particularly high technical rating.
 The fastest way for the fleet to 'tighten up' is for the ships up front to ease up, and for the ships in the rear to 'giddy up'.

-Incoming is the formation call a SCUL pilot hears the most, and it is the most important formation for s SCUL pilot to perfect.
+Incoming is the formation call a SCUL pilot hears the most, and it is the most important formation for a SCUL pilot to perfect.
 This is the only flight formation that any SCUL pilot can call.
 When you hear 'INCOMING!', repeat the call until you are sure everyone within earshot has heard it, as it means a transport is coming.
 Fall into a perfectly straight line at fastest safe speed.
 The most effective way to make room for ships to form a tight singe file is for the navigator to accelerate and the tailgunner decelerate.
 SCUL has practiced this formation for a many decades, and we have gotten so good at as to impress the transport operators.

 Possibly the easiest of maneuvers - just follow the leader and make a right.
 Be sure to make way for larger vessels.
 For a hard right, the call is 'hard to starboard'.